 THE NEONATAL UNIT

-Preterm babies are at high risk of poor breastfeeding outcomes, despite high initiation rates.
+Preterm babies are at high risk of poor human milk feeding outcomes, despite high initiation rates.
 For example, the National Neonatal Audit Programme showed that 40% of babies born at less than 33 weeks were exclusively formula fed at discharge in 2017.
 Multiple factors are involved - the need to establish and maintain milk supply for long periods by mechanical expression, anxiety and stress associated with the baby's illness, underdeveloped breast tissue and hormonal environment, and the necessary use of antenatal steroids, which also delay lactogenesis II.
 As the neonatal unit admission progresses, there is an increasing failure to meet mothers' own goals for human milk provision to their preterm babies.
 Lack of human milk feeding is associated with worse health outcomes for the babies and higher costs to the healthcare system.
 To give preterm babies and their families the best chance of exclusive maternal milk provision and conversion to direct breastfeeding/chestfeeding, professionals can:

 1. Motivate families.
 Antenatal and postnatal counselling on the specific impact of maternal milk provision is effective to increase initiation and length of breastfeeding.
 Parents who had intended to formula feed are very open to providing human milk if their baby were born sick or premature, and report being pleased they received counselling and satisfied with providing their milk.
 Information that is likely to be important to families includes the association of formula with higher rates of morbidity and mortality in very low birth weight babies, particularly with increased rates of necrotising enterocolitis.
 Human milk is associated with dramatically lower rates of retinopathy of prematurity (ROP), and there is a dose response relationship with brain growth, long term neurodevelopmental outcomes and hospital readmissions.

 2. Focus on urgent and frequent expression of milk from birth.
 RCT evidence shows that in the context of prematurity, expressing within an hour of birth more than doubles yield up to the end of study at 3 weeks of age, and expressing 1-3 hours from birth increased any breastfeeding from 35% to 62% at discharge.